 Enroll & Volunteer

 Help senior citizens or low income and disadvantaged citizens in the Anoka County area fill out their income tax, property, or mobile home tax returns.
 Training is provided.
 No prior experience necessary.
-Upcoming training sessions are March 23 or April 6, 2017 from 12:30 - 4:00 PM at the Northtown Library.
-To register for one of the sessions contact Tricia at 763-422-7090.
-Training Session Information
+Training sessions are held in the Spring.
+For more information contact Tricia at 763-324-1661.

 Consider making a difference by driving seniors and veterans to and from medical appointments.